Magnetic Force Calculator (F = qvB and BIL)

-Calculate magnetic force on a moving charge (F = qvB) or a wire (F = BIL) from charge, velocity, field, and angle.
+Magnetic force on a moving charge (F = qvB) or a current-carrying wire (F = BIL), plus the full Lorentz force with an electric field and the cyclotron radius.

 Magnetic Force